dimag0g/nios_duino/README.md

 type, not the RTOS one.
 Set the STDIN/STDOUT to jtag_uart_0, and timestamp and sys_clk timers to timer_0.

-7. Create a NIOS II Application project called nios_duino based on the BSP you just created.
+7. Create a NIOS II Application project based on the BSP you just created.
 Add files from nios_duino folder to your project, keeping the folder structure.
 Then add a few settings to project properties:

+ - ad `-std=gnu++11` to the compiler switches

  - add definitions: `__AVR__` and `ARDUINO=185` to C and C++ symbols

  - add "arduino" folder and folders of libraries you're going to use (e.g. "arduino/SPI/src") to C and C++ include directories

+The easiest way to do this is to edit the following lines in the Makefile:

+    ALT_INC_DIR= arduino arduino/Wire/src arduino/SPI/src
+    ALT_CPP_OPT= -std=gnu++11 -D__AVR__ -DARDUINO=185

-8. Complile and run the nios_duino software.
+8. Complile and run the software.
 You should see the LED you've connected to PIO[13] blinking, and a timestamp should be printed to the Eclipse console every 2 seconds.

 Hardware
 --------

-Basically, what you need is a dev board with an FPGA capable of implementing a NIOS II CPU, enough on-board RAM to run the code, and enoug flash storage if you want your code to be persistent.
+NIOSDuino should run on any dev board with an FPGA capable of implementing a NIOS II CPU, enough on-board RAM to run the code, and enoug flash storage if you want your code to be persistent.